SRaent/FiNTA/README.md

 ```
 crop 0 0 1024 884
 ```
+Cropping can also be used to quickly trace a smaller section of the image in order to more quickly optimize the tracing parameters.

 ## Tracing start points
 In order for the algorithm to function, at least one starting point has to be set on the image.
 Starting points can be set manually by the keyword "startpoint" followed by the x and y koordinate of the startpoint.
 A arbitrary number of startpoints can be defined this way by simply using the "startpoint" keyword in several lines each followed by the corresponding koordinates.